Unified View of Matrix Completion under General Structural Constraints: Main Results

-\end{theorem} \normalfont Recall Gaussian width $w_G$ and subspace compatibility constant $\Psi_\cR$ from \eqref{eq:gwidth} and \eqref{eq:Psi}, respectively. \end{subtheorem} \textbf{Remarks:} \begin{compactenum}[\leftmargin=0pt 1.] \item If $\cR(\Theta)=\|\Theta\|_*$ and $\text{rank}(\Theta^*)=r$, then $w_G^2(\cE_\cR)\le 3dr$, $\Psi_\cR(\cT_\cR)\le8\sqrt{r}$ and $\frac{\sqrt{d_1d_2}}{|\Omega|}\|P_\Omega^*(\w)\|_2\le2\sqrt{\frac{d\log d}{|\Omega|}}$ w.h.p \cite{chandrasekaran2012convex,fazel2001rank,negahban2012restricted}.
-Using these bounds in Theorem~\ref{thm:main2} recovers near--optimal results for low rank matrix completion under spikiness assumption \cite{negahban2012restricted}. \item For both estimators, upper bound on sample complexity is dominated by the square of Gaussian width which is often considered the \emph{effective dimension} of a subset in high dimensional space and plays a key role in high dimensional estimation under Gaussian measurement ensembles.
-The results show that, independent of $\cR(.)$, the upper bound on sample complexity for consistent matrix completion with highly localized measurements is within a $\log{d}$ factor of the known sample complexity of $\sim w_G^2(\cE_\cR)$ for estimation from Gaussian measurements \citep{banerjee2014estimation,chandrasekaran2012convex, vershynin2014estimation,cai2014geometrizing}. \item First term in estimation error bounds in Theorem~\ref{thm:main1}--\ref{thm:main2} scales with $\nu^2$ which is the per observation noise variance (upto constant).
-The second term is an upper bound on error that arises due to unidentifiability of $\Theta^*$ within a certain radius under the spikiness constraints \citep{negahban2012restricted}; in contrast \citet{candes2010matrix} show exact recovery when $\nu=0$ using more stringent matrix incoherence conditions. \item Bound on $\hat{\Delta}_\cn$ from Theorem~\ref{thm:main1} is comparable to the result by Cand\'es~et~al.~\citet{candes2010matrix} for low rank matrix completion under non--low--noise regime, where the first term dominates, and those of \cite{chandrasekaran2012convex,tropp2014convex} for high dimensional estimation under Gaussian measurements.
+\textbf{Remarks:} \begin{compactenum}[\leftmargin=0pt 1.] \item If $\cR(\Theta)=\|\Theta\|_*$ and $\text{rank}(\Theta^*)=r$, then $w_G^2(\cE_\cR)\le 3dr$, $\Psi_\cR(\cT_\cR)\le8\sqrt{r}$ and w.h.p ${\frac{\sqrt{d_1d_2}}{|\Omega|}\|P_\Omega^*(\w)\|_2\le2\sqrt{\frac{d\log d}{|\Omega|}}}$ \citep{chandrasekaran2012convex,fazel2001rank,negahban2012restricted}.
+Using these bounds in Theorem~\ref{thm:main2} recovers near--optimal results for low rank matrix completion under spikiness \citep{negahban2012restricted}. \item For both estimators, upper bound on sample complexity is dominated by the square of Gaussian width which is often considered the \emph{effective dimension} of a subset in high dimensional space and plays a key role in high dimensional estimation under Gaussian measurement ensembles.
+The results show that, independent of $\cR(.)$, the upper bound on sample complexity for consistent matrix completion with highly localized measurements is within a $\log{d}$ factor of the known sample complexity of $\sim w_G^2(\cE_\cR)$ for estimation from Gaussian measurements \citep{banerjee2014estimation,chandrasekaran2012convex, vershynin2014estimation,cai2014geometrizing}. \item First term in estimation error bounds in Theorem~\ref{thm:main1}--\ref{thm:main2} scales with $\nu^2$ which is the per observation noise variance.
+The second term is an upper bound on error that arises due to unidentifiability of $\Theta^*$ within a certain radius under the spikiness constraints \citep{negahban2012restricted}; in contrast \citet{candes2010matrix} show exact recovery when $\nu=0$ using more stringent matrix incoherence conditions. \item Bound on $\hat{\Delta}_\cn$ from Theorem~\ref{thm:main1} is comparable to the result by \citet{candes2010matrix} for low rank matrix completion under non--low--noise regime, where the first term dominates, and those of \citep{chandrasekaran2012convex,tropp2014convex} for high dimensional estimation under Gaussian measurements.
 With a bound on $w_G^2(\cE_\cR)$, it is easy to specialize this result for new structural constraints.
 However, this bound is potentially loose and asymptotically converges to a constant error proportional to the noise variance $\nu^2$. \item The estimation error bound in Theorem~\ref{thm:main2} is typically sharper than that in Theorem~\ref{thm:main1}.
 However, for specific structures, using application of Theorem~\ref{thm:main2} requires additional bounds on $\cR^*P_\Omega^*(\eta)$ and $\Psi_\cR(\cT_\cR)$ besides $w_G^2(\cE_\cR)$. \end{compactenum}